Caregiver Abuse, Financial Exploitation of the Elderly

 Signs of Caregiver Financial Abuse

-Because of the nature of their work, caregivers can often quickly gain a position of trust with the clients they care for.
-This kind of relationship can be extremely beneficial to an elderly patient, but when ill motives are involved, it can prove to be detrimental.
-If you or someone you know has been financially victimized in a nursing home, by an in-home care provider, or in an assisted living facility you may have a claim to compensation under the law.
+Because of the nature of their job, caregivers can rapidly gain the trust of their clients.
+This form of relationship can be beneficial for an elderly patient.
+Although, when bad motivations are at play, it can prove to be very detrimental.
+If you or an elder person you know is a financial victim of a nursing home, contact our law firm.
+Likewise if you suspect financial exploitation by an in-home caregiver or assisted living facility.
+Your elder loved one may be able to claim compensation according to the law.

 Contact an Elgin Nursing Home Financial Abuse Attorneys

 To learn more about how we can help, please contact us to schedule an initial consultation today.
 We serve the Chicago area, including Elgin, Rolling Meadows, Barrington, Carpentersville, South Elgin, Lake In the Hills, Crystal Lake, Geneva, St. Charles, Kane County, Cook County, and surrounding counties.

 Please call 847-628-8311.